galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 A python tutorial by Kathleen Eckert adapted from tutorials by Sheila Kannappan & Amy Oldenberg June 2015.
 Edited by Rohan Isaac and Sheila Kannappan Sept.
 2016.

-In this respository there are python codes (paramfit1.py and paramfit2.py) that contain partial answers for you to finish.
+In this repository there are python codes, [paramfit1.py](paramfit1.py) and [paramfit2.py](paramfit2.py), that contain partial answers for you to finish.

 **Why do we fit models to data?**